Multiboot Specification

 In the Multiboot Header, you should have the following fields:

-field used to specify the needed features.
-You should need the flag asking the bootloader to align all modules on a page boundary (0x1) and the flag asking the bootloader to pass memory informations to the kernel (0x2).checksum
+magic, au32used to identify the header (value:0x1BADB002)flags, au32field used to specify the needed features.
+You should need the flag asking the bootloader to align all modules on a page boundary (0x1) and the flag asking the bootloader to pass memory informations to the kernel (0x2).checksum, au32field whose value is-(magic + flags)

 State